MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

     This notice is in place because a page may contain content from locations outside of SharePoint depending on the webparts and customizations on the page.
 This means that the tool will read the requests and responses when the start button is clicked and only for the active SharePoint tab where the tool is running.
 This information is captured locally by the web browser and is available to you via the **Export to JSON** or **Export to HAR** button in the tool's _Network trace_ tab. **The information is not sent to or captured by Microsoft.** (The tool respects the Microsoft privacy policy accessible [here](https://go.microsoft.com/fwlink/p/?linkid=857875).)

     The _Manage your downloads_ permission covers use of the tool's **Export to JSON** functionality.
 Please follow your company's own privacy guidelines before sharing the JSON file outside of your organization, as the results contain URLs and that can be classified as PII (Personally Identifiable Information).
-1. If you want to use the tool in incognito mode, navigate to the extension and click **allow in incognito**.
+1. If you want to use the tool in Incognito or InPrivate mode, follow the procedure for your browser:
+    1. In Microsoft Edge, navigate to **Extensions** or type _edge://extensions_ in the URL bar and select **Details** for the extension.
+In the extension settings, select the checkbox for **allow in InPrivate**.
+    1. In Chrome, navigate to **Extensions** or type _chrome://extensions_ in the URL bar and select **Details** for the extension.
+In the extension settings, select the slider for **allow in Incognito**.
 1. Navigate to the SharePoint site page on SharePoint Online that you would like to review.
 We have allowed for "delay loading" of items on pages; therefore, the tool will not stop automatically (this is by design to accommodate all page load scenarios).
 To stop collection, select **Stop**.
 Make sure that the page load has completed before you stop data collection or you will only capture a partial trace.
 1. Click on the extension's toolbar button ![Page Diagnostics for SharePoint logo](media/pagediag-icon32.png) to load the tool and you will be presented with the following extension popup window: